 A: Not at all!
-We do not require any camper to be religious.
-Campers will participate in a once a week chapel, and daily encounters (faith based learning) based on Christian philosophies in which their are encouraged to participate but a free to express their own opinions and explore faith at their own pace.
+Campers will participate in a chapel service twice during the week, and daily Encounters (faith-based learning) based on Christian philosophies.
+They are encouraged to participate but are free to express their own opinions and explore faith at their own pace.

-Q. Will campers be able to call there parents during camp?
+Q. Will campers be able to call their parents during camp?

-A: We generally discourage phone calls from campers to their parents during camp to allow them to fully immerse themselves in the experience.
+A: We generally discourage phone calls from campers to their parents during camp, to allow them to fully immerse themselves in the experience.
 Regular communication with parents can create homesickness and distract campers from bonding with their peers and participating in activities.

-Q. What happens if a camper get sick or injured during camp?
+Q. What happens if a camper gets sick or injured during camp?

 A: Our program staff, who are all trained in first aid, will provide immediate assistance if a camper gets sick or injured at camp.
-We also have an on-duty first aider with a fully equipped infirmary to provide any necessary medical care.
+We also have an on-duty first aider with a fully equipped infirmary to provide any necessary care.